ablab/IsoQuant/README.md

 - `unique`;
 - `unique_minor_difference` - read was assigned uniquely but has alignment artifacts;
 - `contradictory` - read was matched with inconsistencies, closest matches are reported;
+- `contradictory_monoexon` - monoexonic reads could not be assigned correctly;
 - `ambiguous` - read was assigned to multiple isoforms equally well;
 - `empty` - reads that were not mapped onto known genes.
 * `assignment_events` - list of detected inconsistencies; for each assigned isoform a list of detected inconsistencies relative to the respective isoform is stored; values in each list are separated by `+` symbol, lists are separated by comma, the number of lists equals to the number of assigned isoforms; possible inconsistencies events are: